AI detector falsely accuses autistic student of cheating

 Occurred: October 2024

-Moira Olmstead, a student at Central Methodist University, was falsely accused of cheating on an assignment due to an AI detection tool's misidentification of her work as AI-generated.
+Moira Olmstead, an autistic student at Central Methodist University, was falsely accused of cheating on an assignment due to an AI detection tool's misidentification of her work as AI-generated.

 After returning to school following maternity leave, Olmstead submitted a written assignment that was later flagged by the AI detector, resulting in a grade of zero.

-Turnitin, the AI detection tool used in Olmstead's case, is part of a broader trend where nearly two-thirds of educators employ these technologies to combat academic dishonesty.
+Turnitin, the AI detection tool used in Olmstead's case, is part of a broader trend where nearly two-thirds of educators employ these kinds of technologies to combat academic dishonesty.

 However, these tools have been shown to misidentify 1-2 percent of human-written texts as AI-generated.
-And even a small error rate can impact large numbers of students.
+Even a small error rate can impact large numbers of students.

-The false accusation against Olmstead underscores the potential dangers of relying on AI detection systems in education.
+The false accusation against Olmstead underlines the potential dangers of relying on AI detection systems in education.

-The situation raises ethical questions about the implementation of AI in educational contexts and the need for more accurate detection methods.
+The situation raises ethical questions about the implementation of AI in educational contexts and demonstrates the need for more accurate and reliable detection methods.

 Developer: Turnitin